 Is Investing in Sports Cards a Viable Investment Option?

 The sports market in general is thriving.
 Team revenues are up across the board.
-The increased salary size of the players will tell you that while media is changing in the way sports are watched, and viewership continues to rise as a whole.
+The increased salary size of the players will tell you that while media is changing the way sports are watched, and viewership continues to rise as a whole.

 Investing in baseball cards has allowed me an opportunity to enjoy watching sports from a completely different perspective, while being very fortunate that my investments so far have come out far ahead.